koute/cargo-web/README.md

 # This will enable Emscripten's SDL2 port.
 Consult Emscripten's documentation
 # for more details.
 link-args = ["-s", "USE_SDL=2"]

+# You can specify `deploy-path` and `serve-path` that are specific to a target.
+# (If this is specified, then the global `deploy-path` and `serve-path` is not allowed)
+deploy-path = "path/to/deploy/folder/"
+serve-path = "js/and/wasm/folder"

 # You can also specify the target by its full name.
 [target.wasm32-unknown-unknown]